TimBstn/Python-for-Algorithmic-Trading-From-Idea-to-Cloud-Deployment/README.md

 - Mean Reversion
 - Machine Learning (Linear and Logistic Regression)

-This presentation should only be considered as an introduction and further development and optimization of the strategies should be considered.
+This presentation should only be seen as an introduction and further development and optimization of the strategies should be considered.